 Be sure to turn off the main circuit breaker before opening up the panel.
 Pay close attention to the directions that come with the transfer panel, many come with a video.
 Watch it, you’ll learn.

 I think the hardest part of all this is getting the bx cable from the transfer panel to connect with the breaker box.
 The bx cable ( the silver armored flex cable that contains all the transfer panel wires ) has to be connected to the breaker box by going thru a hole in the breaker box.
 Most boxes have a number of holes pre-punched, but they can still be hard to punch out.
 I use a cold chisel, but there are real electrician tools to open up these holes.

 You need to balance the generator load.
 There are two meters on the transfer panel, and you want the load on each side of the transfer panel to be relatively equal.
 An example is you should put the furnace on one side of the panel, and the fridge on the other side.

 Why?
 The fields in the generator – those coils of wire that generate the electricity – work best when the north and south coils have equal loads.

 This whole process requires some thought and planning.
 Before you go out and buy a generator, calculate how much power – amps – you need.
-All the appliances have a label that says how many amps or watts it requires.
-I have an 8,000 watt 14 HP generator and I can light up my whole house, and it still has power to spare.
+Here is a post about how to buy a generator for home use.

 Again, I’m not the expert here, but wanted to share some of my experiences with generators and transfer panels.
 Please be careful, and hire a professional if the job requires it.